 Businesses can build rigorous data governance frameworks to safeguard sensitive consumer information.
 These frameworks may have robust encryption protocols, access control mechanisms, and data anonymization techniques.

 By enforcing stringent data quality standards and compliance with privacy regulations, organizations mitigate risks of data breaches and misuse.
-An AI governance framework should address data lineage, provenance tracking, and ethical use guidelines to maintain the integrity of AI outcomes while preserving consumer privacy for the entire data lifecycle.
+An AI governance framework should address data lineage, provenance tracking, and ethical use guidelines to maintain the integrity of AI outcomes while preserving consumer privacy for the entire data science lifecycle.

 Governing AI Technologies | Cerebro by AiFA Labs